-- Funding provided for one new Grants Manager position. - Increased funding provided for language line, COA reaccreditation fee and maintenance. - Extended Social Resource Grant Program (ESR) Funded at 1% of FY22 revenues and includes non-contracted dollars for Non-Profit Capital. - Operating dollars provided for the operations of the Charles Young Center. - Increased funding provided for Safe Measures Housing safety equipment & support for domestic violence survivors. - Continued funding for the Recovery Supportive Living Assistance (RSLA) program through the use of grant funding and general fund dollars.
+- Funding provided for one new Grants Manager position. - Funding for one new Community Implementation Coordinator position. - Increased funding provided for language line, COA reaccreditation fee and maintenance. - Extended Social Resource Grant Program (ESR) Funded at 1% of FY22 revenues and includes non-contracted dollars for Non-Profit Capital. - Operating dollars provided for the operations of the Charles Young Center. - Increased funding provided for Safe Measures Housing safety equipment & support for domestic violence survivors.

+• Continued funding for the Recovery Supportive Living Assistance (RSLA) program through the use of grant funding and general fund dollars.